input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/contest_delegation.md

 * The [`parameters`](../metadata.md#parameters) metadata *MUST* point to the same Contest as the Nomination of the Representative.
 * The 'ref' metadata field MUST point to a valid 'Representative Nomination'.
+    * IF there are multiple representatives, then any which are not pointing to a valid `Representative Nomination` are excluded.
+      The nomination is only invalid if ALL references `Representative Nomination` references are invalid.
+      This is to prevent a Representative changing their nomination invalidating a delegation with multiple representatives.
 * The payload MUST be nil.

 A Representative *MUST* Delegate to their latest Nomination for a Category,